Locations:

 Advertisement

-How to pick compression socks
+How to pick them

-Graduated compression socks are the more common types you’ll find and what most people use.
-While available in a range of compression tightness, these socks are all tightest around the ankle, getting looser the higher up the leg they go.
-Compression socks generally come in two lengths — knee-high and thigh-high — but full compression tights are growing more common with athletes.
+• Graduated compression socks are the most common compression garment.
+While available in a range of pressures, these socks are all tightest around the ankle, getting looser the higher up the leg they go.

 Advertisement